Roki Vulović: 1992–1997: Fame during the Yugoslav Wars

 Vulović recorded his last studio album Zbog tebe (Because of you) in 1997 and ceased performing after its release.
 He consequently returned to his hometown to become a professor at the local Mihajlo Pupin Technical School and worked as a chairman of the Serbian Polytechnic and Pharmacy School until 2013.

 Vulović's Serbian patriotism and anti-NATO views during the war made him a controversial figure, even though his lyrics are uncharacteristic among certain other singers from the Yugoslav conflict in that they do not specifically mention any oppositional nations or countries, and avoid overt bias and xenophobia in the lyrics.
 However, the implicit bias of his music has made him a popular fixture amongst Serbian patriots.
 The recent availability of his music videos online, especially on YouTube, has made Vulović a popular target of meme culture in the ex-Yugoslav diaspora due to their characteristic low-budget aesthetic.

 Personal life

-He is married to fellow Serbian musician Jelica Vulović and has two children, Vladimir and Milijana.
+He is married to fellow Serbian musician Jelica Vulović and has two children, Vladimir and Miljana.
 He speaks French, German and Italian fluently.
 He is a fan of international travel, especially to Western European countries with a large Serbian population.
 Notably, his entry visa to the United States has been denied several times due to his anti-NATO views in the 1990s.